 The trip to Japan ended on November 24, when the ship reached Moji late in the day.
 At 5:00 P.M. the next day they disembarked the ship.
 As they disembarked, each POW received a colored chip of wood which determined what camp the POW was sent to.
 In addition, once onshore, they were deloused, showered, and issued new uniforms.

 By ferry, the POWs were taken to Shimonoseki, Honshu, where they were loaded onto a train and took a long ride along the northern side of the Inland Sea to the Osaka-Kobe area.
-There, the prisoners were divided into two groups according to the color of wood they had.
+There, the prisoners were divided into two groups according to the color of the wood they had.
 Henry was sent to Tanagawa Camp arriving there on November 27, 1942.